E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Encouraging NNES students to participate in class:

-In my class, NNES students rarely participate.
-What can I do to encourage their involvement in class discussion?
+NNES students rarely participate in my class.
+What can I do to encourage their involvement in class discussions?

-Answer: NNES students may not participate because they need extra time to formulate a comment or lack the linguistic confidence to speak up.
-Also, expressing their opinion in front of an authority figure (i.e., professor) might not be culturally acceptable for students of some nationalities.
-To encourage these studentsœ involvement in class discussion:
+Answer: NNES students may not participate because they need extra time to formulate a comment or lack the linguistic confidence to speak in a large group.
+Also, expressing their opinion in front of an authority figure (i.e., a professor) might not be culturally acceptable for some students.
+To encourage these students to get involved in class discussion:

-• Ask questions targeting studentsœ personal experiences.
-Also, students who are new to the United States are more likely to be familiar with an event that made headlines recently than with one that did ten years ago.
+• Discuss current events in class.
+Students who are new to the United States are more likely to be familiar with an event that made headlines recently than with one that occurred ten years ago.

 • Let students know the topic of discussion in advance.
 This will give NNES students time to organize their thoughts and prepare their ideas.
 If they feel prepared, they will be more likely to participate.